How to Identify and Address Complicated (Prolonged) Grief

 Grief is a subject that can be easy to tiptoe around.
 It’s the natural response to the loss of someone who was meaningful.
 But what happens when grief lingers?

 When a loved one dies, many people experience grief that eventually subsides as they acclimate back into their life and routine.
-However, complicated grief, or chronic bereavement disorder, is a clinical term that refers to grief that is ingrained in a person’s habits to a disabling degree, impairing functioning.
+However, prolonged grief disorder (PGD) is a diagnosable mental health condition—formally added to the DSM-5-TR in March 2022 and the ICD-11 in 2019—characterized by intense, persistent grief that significantly impairs daily functioning.

-Complicated grief can affect more than just emotions; it can take over someone’s life.
-According to the Mayo Clinic, this form of grief can lead to feelings of worthlessness and even suicide, similar to mental health disorders such as depression.
-It’s important to recognize the struggle people with complicated grief experience – when starting over again feels like the last thing they want to do.
+Prolonged grief disorder (PGD) can affect more than just emotions; it can take over someone’s life.
+According to the American Psychiatric Association (APA), PGD can be associated with suicidal ideation and significant functional impairment, and it frequently co-occurs with depression, anxiety, and post-traumatic stress disorder (PTSD).
+It’s important to recognize the struggle people with PGD experience – when starting over again feels like the last thing they want to do.

 What Types of Grief Exist?

 Grief doesn’t look the same for everyone.
-Depending on the time frame, grief can come in three stages, according to Columbia University’s Center for Complicated Grief.
+Depending on the time frame, researchers commonly distinguish three phases of grief, as described by Columbia University’s Center for Prolonged Grief.

 ACUTE GRIEF